 🌍 General Safety in Zimbabwe

 Zimbabwe is generally safe for tourists, especially in popular travel areas like Victoria Falls, Hwange National Park, and Great Zimbabwe Ruins.
 Locals are friendly and welcoming, and tourism is a vital part of the economy.
-While generally safe for tourists, some travelers like carrying a small personal safety alarm like this one for extra peace of mind.

 That said, common-sense precautions go a long way: